wouterdebie/i2cssh/README.markdown

     -c, --cluster CLUSTERNAME        Name of the cluster specified in ~/.i2csshrc -m, --machines a,b,c             Comma-separated list of hosts

-For -c and -m options, the format username@cluster or username@host.
+For -c and -m options, the format username@cluster or username@host can be used.

 ## i2csshrc